ome/ome-files-performance/README.md

 ## Benchmark datasets

-The reference datasets used for the benchmark are compose of three public OME-TIFF filesets representing different aspects of the OME Data model:
+Three public reference OME-TIFF datasets were used, representing different aspects of the OME Data model:

 -   a typical 5D fluorescence image - see  http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/tubhiswt-4D/
 -   a plate generated from the public [Broad Bioimage Benchmark Collection](https://data.broadinstitute.org/bbbc/) and exported as an OME-TIFF - see http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/BBBC/ [BBBC](http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/BBBC/)
--   a metadata-rich (13K Regions of Interest) time-lapse sequence from the  [Mitocheck](http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/mitocheck/) project - see http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/mitocheck/
+-   a metadata-rich (13K Regions of Interest) time-lapse sequence from the [MitoCheck](http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/mitocheck/) project - see http://downloads.openmicroscopy.org/images/OME-TIFF/2016-06/mitocheck/

 For more references and description, see https://www.openmicroscopy.org/site/support/ome-model/ome-tiff/data.html.